andallas/KATT2/README.md

 *Saucer*
 ```
 A small, easily destroyed enemy that provides no threat.
-It moves across the top of the screen, or
+It moves across the screen, in a generally
-in a generally difficult to hit position.
+difficult to hit position.
 It is worth an inordinately large amount.
 ```

 *Cargo Pod*
 ```
 An enemy type that, when destroyed, drops a power-up.
-In some games, these are completely passive,
-while others will have an active offense.
 ```